 July 25, 2016 - Merck announced two regulatory milestones for its investigational vaccine for Ebola Zaire, V920 (rVSV∆G-ZEBOV-GP, live attenuated): the U.S. Food and Drug Administration has granted the vaccine candidate Breakthrough Therapy Designation, and the European Medicines Agency has granted PRIME status.

-December 23, 2015 - Merck announced the application for Emergency Use Assessment and Listing (EUAL) for its investigational Ebola Zaire vaccine, V920 (rVSV∆G-ZEBOV-GP, live attenuated), has been accepted for review by the World Health Organization.
+December 23, 2015 - Merck announced the Emergency Use Assessment and Listing application for its investigational Ebola Zaire vaccine, V920 (rVSV∆G-ZEBOV-GP, live attenuated), accepted for review by the World Health Organization.